-We hosted the Hundred-Year Retroactive Book Award of 1917 to weigh the enduring literary merits of bestsellers published in 1917.
-Contenders for the prize were T.S.
-Eliot’s Prufrock and Other Observations, His Last Bow: An Epilogue of Sherlock Holmes by Arthur Conan Doyle, and Third Class in Indian Railways by Mohandas Gandhi.
-Author Stona Fitch moderated the lighthearted debate, after which the audience voted on a winner.
-In a shocking twist, it was a three-way tie!
+We are hosting the Hundred-Year Retroactive Book Award of 1918 to weigh the enduring literary merits of bestsellers published in 1918.
+Contenders for the prize are Booth Tarkington's The Magnificent Ambersons, Willa Cather's My Antonia, and William Strunk Jr.'s The Elements of Style.
+The books will be championed by John D. Spooner, Alex Beam and Shirley Leung respectively.
+Author Stona Fitch will moderate the lighthearted debate, after which the audience will vote on a winner.

 Stona Fitch (aka Rory Flynn)

-is an award-winning novelist, often writing about Boston crime, who has garnered international acclaim.
-His 2001 novel, Senseless, was adapted into a movie of the same name.
-He authors the Eddy Harkness mystery series under the pseudonym Rory Flynn.
-Mr. Fitch is also the founder of the Concord Free Press, the world’s first donation-based publisher.
-He lives in Concord, Massachusetts.
+is an award-winning novelist who has garnered international acclaim.
+His novel, Senseless, was adapted into a feature film of the same name.
+He authors a Boston-based crime series (Third Rail, Dark Horse) under the pseudonym Rory Flynn.
+Mr. Fitch is also the co-founder of the Concord Free Press, the world’s first generosity-based publisher.
+A graduate of Princeton, he lives in Concord, Massachusetts.
 The Associates honored him as a Literary Light in 2010.

 Speaking for the Candidates: